oneminch/Notes/Java.md

 double parsedDouble = Double.parseDouble("3.14"); // 3.14
 ```

+### Non-Primitive Types

-### Non-primitive Types / Reference Types
+- aka Reference Types
+- All reference types are instances of classes.

-- Reference types are nullable, thus can be assigned a value of `null`.
+- Are nullable, thus can be assigned a value of `null`.
     - `null` represents an absence of value.
     - Accessing a `null` reference value will compile without errors, but will throw a runtime exception (`NullPointerException`).
+- Inherit from the root `Object` class.
+- When a reference type is assigned, a new object is created in the heap, and its memory address is stored in the reference variable.
+    - Actual objects are stored in the heap memory area.
+    - References are stored in the stack memory.
+- When passed to a method, a copy of the reference is passed, not the actual object.
+    - i.e. changes made to the object through the reference in the method will persist outside the method.
+- The `==` operator compares if two references point to the same object in memory.
+    - `equals()` method is used to compare the content of objects.
 - A `NullPointerException` is thrown when trying to access a reference variable which is `null` but requires an object.

 ```java